matsjo/nibe-analytics/README.md

-# nibeanalytics
+# nibe-nalytics

-Project for data collection, analytics and optimization for Nibe Fighter heat pumps.

-Initial ideas with the project are:

-  1. Get graphs and visualization for your heat pump without paying +1K Euros for an RCU-11 unit from Nibe.
-  2. Optimize the heat pump oeration by the use of machine learning.
-This as the Nibe heat curve functionality is static and  basic in comparison with a trained machine learning scenario.
-Goal is decrease power consumption by 5% with same comfort.
+Project for data collection, analytics and optimization based on SQL and Python ML for legacy Nibe Fighter heat pumps.
+This as the Nibe heat curve funcion is static and  basic in comparison with a trained machine learning scenario.
+Goal is to decrease power consumption by 10% with same comfort.

+Initial scope is:

+  1. Build an Arduino to dump the Nibe data bus without paying +1K Euros for an RCU-11 unit from Nibe - https://github.com/matsjo/nibe-analytics/blob/master/nibe-data-dump/README.md
+  2. Arduino Sketch to decode and write a JSON to Logstash - https://github.com/matsjo/nibe-analytics/blob/master/nibe-data-dump/nibe-data-dump.ino
+  3. Extract and Load the data to cloud storage via Logstash - https://github.com/matsjo/nibe-analytics/blob/master/logstash/README.md
+  4. Load and Transform the data into a Snowflake Data Warehouse - https://github.com/matsjo/nibe-analytics/blob/master/snowflake/schema/nibe-analytics.sql
+  5. Create a Nibe near-real time dashboard in Snowflake Snowsight - COMING SOON.
+  6. Perform Feature Engineering and Machine Learning on the sensor data to understand how to optimize the pump operation - ROAD MAP
+  7. Figure out how to manage the pump programmatically via the Arduino. - SLOWLY IN PROGRESS
+  8. Programmatically optimize the pump operation by adjusting the config in near real time - ROAD MAP.

-Can be used as a replacement for the Nibe RCU-10 or RCU-11 commercial modules.
+The Arduino solution can be used as a replacement for the Nibe RCU-10 or RCU-11 commercial modules.

-The project should fairly work with the listed pumps below (list is based on pumps compatible with RCU-11/10):
+The project should work with the listed pumps below (list is based on pumps compatible with RCU-11/10):

 - Nibe Fighter 360p (v)
 - Nibe Fighter 113x (v)